Multifamily Affordable Housing Decarbonization Toolkit

 Flexible Funding

-Even after leveraging available subsidies and incentives, most retrofit projects still have a significant funding gap and require additional financing to cover the balance of project costs.
-In particular, asset-based construction loans present a challenge to developers of affordable multifamily housing due to the need for up-front collateral and a guarantor.
-Having up-front collateral is particularly challenging for smaller developers and nonprofit developers that might have lower reserves.
-Additionally, traditional lenders often demand extensive documentation and a proven track record, making it more difficult for smaller, community-based nonprofit developers to access necessary funds.
+Even after leveraging available subsidies and incentives, most holistic retrofit projects still face a significant budget gap and require additional funding and suitable financing to cover remaining project costs.
+Asset-based construction loans present a particular challenge to developers of affordable multifamily housing, due to the need for up-front collateral and a guarantor.
+Smaller developers and nonprofit organizations, which typically operate with lower financial reserves, face added difficulty in meeting these requirements.
+Without substantial up-front capital, they may struggle to secure necessary loans or may be forced to seek out additional financial backing, which could delay project timelines or increase costs.
+Traditional lenders also often require extensive documentation and a proven track record, making it more difficult for smaller, community-based developers to access funds.
 Furthermore, discrepancies between incentive disbursement and project timelines can create liquidity challenges during the project for many owners, especially in predevelopment stages.
 Developing financing practices and products to address these challenges will be critical to scale decarbonization in affordable housing.
 Potential solutions identified include:

 Underwriting Barriers